ATD 1-LAW

 An agreement whereby the seller must arrange for goods to be delivered to a designated port and next to a specific vessel for easier transfer.

-In which of the following cases does transit end according to the sale of goods law?
+3 cases under which transit ends according to the sale of goods law.

 ________refer to a stipulation collateral to main purpose of the contract and the breach of which gives rise to a right to claim for damages but not to a right to reject goods and treat the contract as repudiated